PierreRAFFA/wait-until/README.md

 Specifies the maximum number of retries.

 **algorithm**: `Function` (optional)
-Specfies how often the function must be called following a specific algorithm.
+Specifies how often the function must be called following a specific algorithm.
 Can be one of the native algorithm function `constant`, `fibonacci` or a custom function.
 Default is `constant` calling the method every second.
 To use a native algorithm function, first import it from "wait-until-condition/dist/algorithms".